 -Record or file the POA at the County office

-A Mississippi power of attorney may either be witnessed OR notarized.
+A Mississippi POA may either be witnessed OR notarized.
 You will need to record the POA at the County office for real estate transactions.